 Getting your own home is an exciting time.
 It's a big step and will take you on quite a journey.

 We focus on helping you get started on home ownership.
-We have a few eligibility requirements - you can find out if you qualify in 5 minutes.
+We have a few eligibility requirements - you can find out if you qualify (we call this pre-qualification) in five minutes.

 Find out how much you can borrow before you start house hunting - so you know how much you can afford before you put in an offer!